×

 As different tyre models will outline different markings based on the car brand that receives the model, it is important to outline the different symbols for the tyre markings:

-It is important to note that one tyre model can have different OE markings, as different car brands can utilize the model as their OE tyre.
+It is important to note that one tyre model can have different OE markings, as different car brands can utilise the model as their OE tyre.

-If you have a brand-new car, the likelihood of needing to change your originally equipped tyres is very small – the tyres that are fitted on your vehicle will align with the features of the car and should last between 25,000 to 40,000 miles.
+If you have a brand-new car, it is unlikely you will need to change your originally equipped tyres soon – the tyres that are fitted on your vehicle will align with the features of the car and should last between 25,000 to 40,000 miles.

-As long as you OE tyres are not showing any signs of damage, wear, or insufficient tread depth, the tyres should enhance your car’s performance needs.
+As long as your OE tyres are not showing any signs of damage, wear, or insufficient tread depth, the tyres should enhance your car’s performance needs.

 Subscribe to our newsletter for the latest EV, Performance, SUV & 4x4 content